jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 ## Required health-checks
 Jina relies on performing health-checks to determine the health of the gateway.
-In environments like kubernetes, docker-compose and Jina Cloud, this information is crucial to restart the gateway in case of failure.
+In environments like kubernetes, docker-compose and Jina Cloud, this information is crucial to orchestrate the Gateway.
 Since the user has the full power over custom gateways, he always has the responsibility of implementing health-check
 endpoints:
 * If the protocol used is GRPC, a health servicer (for instance `health.aio.HealthServicer()`) from `grpcio-health-checking`